w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

     }

+Problems:
-Main problem of solution 2: the value of the action property is not any more an individual therefore the specific rule inside the policy is not any more an individual belonging to the class Rule.
+1. The value of the property odrl:action is no longer an instance of the class odrl:Action.
+As a consequence, the rule (the permission) inside the policy is no longer an individual belonging to the class odrl:Rule.
+2. Not all ODRL constraint operators can be represented right now using SWRL'a built-ins for comparisons, e.g. https://www.w3.org/TR/odrl-vocab/#term-isNoneOf or http://www.w3.org/ns/odrl/2/andSequence don't have a "direct" match in SWRL.
+3. ODRL constraints are not exclusively for use with ODRL actions, they can also be used to constrain Asset and Party Collections (https://www.w3.org/TR/odrl-vocab/#term-refinement).

 **State of the art on policies monitoring**